From Box to vitrine

 Is a government issued booklet 'Protect and Survive' which was produced in the late 1970's and early 1980's to inform us all of what to do should there be a nuclear attack.
 This copy was used for the photomontage 'Protest and Survive'.

 The 1990's and the Gulf War is seen from both sides of the press in this photograph.
-The Sun ran this as their front page to gather the nation to 'support our boys' where as The Guardian was asking 'how warlike are we?'
+The Sun ran this as their front page to gather the nation to 'support our boys' where as The Guardian response was asking 'how warlike are we?' using Peter's photomontage.

 One of my favourite finds from the archive.
 Billy Bragg's statement in this Labour Party pamphlet from the 1980's is as accurate today as it was then.
 Peter's image of the Broken Missile was on the front page.